bcl/letterbox/README.md

 example, sending an email to user@another.com will create a new maildir at `/var/spool/maildirs/user`.

+You will likely want to create your maildirs someplace else.
+On my system the `/var/spool/maildirs` directory is owned by the user that is running `letterbox`.

+## Redirect port 25

+*Never* run this as root.

+Use a higher port, like 2525, and configure your system's firewall to redirect port 25 to it.
+For example, using nft, you can do this by adding:

+    # redirect 25 to 2525
+    table nat {
+      chain prerouting {
+        type nat hook prerouting priority 0;
+        tcp dport 25 dnat :2525
+      }
+      chain postrouting {
+        type nat hook postrouting priority 0;
+      }
+    }

+Or with iptables:

+    *nat
+     -A PREROUTING -p tcp -d SERVERIP --dport 25 -j REDIRECT --to-ports 2525 COMMIT

+Replace the SERVERIP with the IP of the server letterbox is running on.

 # WARNING

 This code is not meant to be run on the open network.
 Make sure it is protected behind a firewall,